SU-Bolides/Course_2025_ros2/docs/operation/index.md

 The Raspberry Pi connects to networks specified in the ```/etc/wpa_supplicant/wpa_supplicant.conf``` file.
 The current three networks are my home network, the router, and my phone's hotspot.
 If you don't have access to the router, you can simply rename your phone's hotspot to ```money trees``` and set the password to ```Poulette``` and the car will connect to it, allowing you to change the config.
 You should also be able to connect via Ethernet to it directly, although I haven't personally tried this out.

-You can also turn on the Raspberry Pi Access Point (AP), although that isn't recommended because you lose all internet connectivity, which makes updating or installing packages a chore.
+**If the car doesn't connect to a network, it should start it's own Access Point.** It isn't recommended to use this because you lose all internet connectivity, which makes updating or installing packages a chore.
 The current preferred method of access is using your phone's hotspot.
+If you can only connect to the AP, you can then type ```sudo raspi-config```, navigate to ```System/Wireless LAN```, and enter the details of the network you want to connect to.

 ## Navigating the file system